sixP-NaraKa/chatty/README.md

 ## Disclaimer

-Chat web application (private use).
+Chat web application (intended for private/local use).

 This application is more of a "proof of concept", due to it being the first time for me using TypeScript + Angular, Prisma and NestJS.